 - Section 2.
 The trial service period is recognized as an extension of the selection process and is the time immediately following appointment.
 Trial service is six (6) full months for employees at .50 FTE or greater and nine (9) months for part-time employees at less than .50 FTE.
 The trial service period for all employees may be extended up to three (3) months by mutual agreement between the local Union president and the university. - Section 3.
-Trial service may be extended in instances where a trial service employee has been on a cumulative leave without pay for fifteen (15) work days or more and then only by the number of days the employee was on such leave.
-When the university's chief human resource officer or designee has established a professional or technical training program for positions requiring graduation from a four (4) year college or university or the satisfactory equivalent thereof in training and experience, including but not limited to the training of accountants and auditors, which is for the purpose of developing the skills or knowledge necessary for competent job performance in the specialized work of such authority, the employee may be required to train under such program for a period not exceeding six (6) months and the trial service period for such employee shall be the length of the approved training program plus six (6) full months.
-Trial service for any employee hired or promoted as a "Special Campus Security Officer" under ORS 352.385 shall be six (6) months commencing on successful completion of University-required field training, but in no case shall trial service last more than twelve (12) months. - Section 4.
+The University's chief human resource officer or designee may extend trial service in instances where a trial service employee has been on a cumulative leave without pay for fifteen (15) work days or more and then only by the number of days the employee was on such leave.

+When the university's chief human resource officer or designee has established a professional or technical training program for positions requiring graduation from a four (4) year college or university or the satisfactory equivalent thereof in training and experience which is for the purpose of developing the skills or knowledge necessary for competent job performance in the specialized work of such authority, the employee may be required to train under such program for a period not exceeding six (6) months and the trial service period for such employee shall be the length of the approved training program plus six (6) full months.

+Trial service for any employee hired or promoted as a "Special Campus Security Officer" under ORS 352.385 shall be six (6) months commencing on successful completion of University-required field training, but in no case shall trial service last more than twelve (12) months.

+- Section 4.
 When, in the judgment of the university's chief human resource officer or designee, performance has been adequate to clearly demonstrate the competence and fitness of the trial service employee, the university's chief human resource officer or designee may at any time appoint the employee to regular status. - Section 5.
-Trial service employees may be removed from service when, in the judgment of the university's chief human resource officer or designee, the employee is unable or unwilling to perform his/her duties satisfactorily or his/her habits and dependability do not merit continuation in service.
+Trial service employees may be removed from service when, in the judgment of the university's chief human resource officer or designee, the employee is unable or unwilling to perform the employee's duties satisfactorily or the employee's habits and dependability do not merit continuation in service.
 Removals under this Article are not subject to Article 18 Grievance and Arbitration Procedure. - Section 6.
-Unless charges are filed and he/she is discharged as provided in Article 17-Discipline and Discharge, an employee who is removed from trial service following a promotion shall be entitled to rights under the layoff procedure under Article 48 Layoff starting from the prior classification within the new university and/or geographic area. - Section 7.
-If any employee is removed from his/her position during or at the end of his/her trial service period and the administrator determines that he/she is suitable for appointment to another position, his/her name may be restored to the suitable position pool, if the pool is still active.
+Unless charges are filed and the employee is discharged as provided in Article 17-Discipline and Discharge, an employee who is removed from trial service following a promotion shall be entitled to rights under the layoff procedure under Article 44 Layoff starting from the prior classification within the new university and/or geographic area. - Section 7.
+Transfer During Trial Service.
+An employee who is transferred to another position in the same classification or a different classification at the same or lower salary level in the same university shall complete the trial service period by adding the service time in the former position.

-ARTICLE 35: TRANSFER DURING TRIAL SERVICE

-- Section 1.
-An employee who is transferred to another position in the same classification or a different classification at the same or lower salary level in the same university shall complete the trial service period by adding the service time in the former position. - Section 2.
+A trial service employee who is reassigned by the University to another position shall complete the trial service period by adding the service time in the former position.

 An employee who is transferred to another position in the same classification or a different classification at the same or lower salary level in another university prior to the completion of the trial service must complete a full trial service period in the new position.

-ARTICLE 36: LIMITED DURATION APPOINTMENT
+ARTICLE 32: LIMITED DURATION APPOINTMENT